Caltech-IPAC/firefly/docs/firefly-external-task-launcher.md

 ### Examples

-A sample python launcher can be found in `firefly/src/fyrefly/python/SamplePythonLauncher.py`.
-A sample javascript, which builds up on the examples below can be found at `firefly/src/fftools/html/interactive-demo-finish`
+A sample python launcher can be found in `firefly/src/fyrefly/python/SamplePythonLauncher.py`

+A sample javascript, which builds up on the examples below is in `firefly/src/fftools/html/interactive-demo-finish.html`

 #### Example 1: Loading an image